cnorm35/bridgetown-blog/src/_posts/war_games_easter_egg.md

 One of the options was different voices with Amazon Polly in addition to the Twilio voices.
-I remember thinking something along the lines of "I wish there was a cool 80s robot-sounding voice like the computer from War Games"  [WIKI](https://en.wikipedia.org/wiki/WarGames)
+I remember thinking something along the lines of "I wish there was a cool 80s robot-sounding voice like the computer from War Games"  [What's War Games?](https://en.wikipedia.org/wiki/WarGames)

 Alas, there was not.